 Debris Flows and Flash Floods: What You Need to Know After Wildfires

 Wildfires can dramatically change the landscape around us, leaving behind burn scars that oftentimes go unnoticed until it’s too late.
 These burn scars are at high risk of debris flows and flash floods – both dangerous events that can happen with little warning, particularly after intense rainfall.
-The Idaho Office of Emergency Management (IOEM) encourages everyone to understand these risks is crucial for staying safe if you live, work, or travel near areas impacted by recent fires.
+The Idaho Office of Emergency Management (IOEM) believes understanding these risks are crucial for staying safe if you live, work, or travel near areas impacted by recent fires.

 What is a Debris Flow?